njh/ruby-mixergy/README.md

 # Mixergy Ruby Client

 This gem provides a Ruby interface to the Mixergy Hot Water Tank REST API, making it easy to interact with tanks in a Rubyish way.
-There is also a CLI tool include to help with fetching an authentication token and interacting with the API.
+There is also a CLI tool included to help with fetching an authentication token and interacting with the API.

 ## Installation